Welcome to Daily Nouri

 The estrobolome isn't fixed — it shifts in response to how you live, eat, and what you're exposed to.
 The most common disruptors:

 When the estrobolome is disrupted, the effects show up in familiar ways: PMS, hormonal acne, heavier or irregular periods, breast tenderness, mood swings, and the wider constellation of perimenopausal symptoms.
-If that sounds familiar, this reset is designed to work at the root — the gut environment underneath the symptom.
+If that sounds familiar, Hormone Balance Probiotic ES1 is designed to work at the root — the gut environment underneath the symptom.

 The seven strains doing the work

-Every capsule contains a blend of seven clinically studied probiotic strains — screened specifically for their beta-glucuronidase (GUS) activity, then studied together in a 12-week randomized, double-blind, placebo-controlled trial in women.
+Every Hormone Balance Probiotic ES1 capsule contains a blend of seven clinically studied probiotic strains — screened specifically for their beta-glucuronidase (GUS) activity, then studied together in a 12-week randomized, double-blind, placebo-controlled trial in women.

 Lactobacillus gasseri KABP-064